Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 ### Fixed Bugs

-- JavaScript elements not working because of elements with the same class name on different html-pages.
+- JavaScript elements not working because of elements with the same class name (.btn) on different html-pages.
 Fixed - with the great help of my mentor, Spencer Barriball - by merging the two html-files into one.
+- When starting the game anew after having it played once already, by clicking the "Play again!" button, the "Home" button was still visible.
+Fixed by setting display of the home button to none in the respective function, resetState().
+- On mobile, when clicking "Next" after answering a question, the screenview stayed at the bottom of the page, where the Next button was.
+The user would like to see the next question though, ie the top of the screen.
+Fixed by introducing a command to scroll up into showQuestion().

 ### Unfixed Bugs